bahrus/be-observing/README.md

 The advantage of this approach compared to the example below:

 1. You get syntax highlighting inside the expression without a plugin.
-2. Is more "honest" about possible side effects, easier to filter out with trusted types (maybe).
+2. Is more "honest" about possible side effects, easier to filter out with trusted types, server-side xss prevention (maybe).
 3. Can freely use ', "", and ` without breaking anything.

 ## CSP "safe", inline expression [TODO]